 Garnish

-Garnish aloo gobi with cilantro or fresh coriander.
-If you don't like cilantro, try fresh flat-leaf parsley.
+Garnish aloo gobi with cilantro (fresh coriander).
+If you don’t like cilantro, try fresh flat-leaf parsley.

-You can top the curry with yogurt or non-dairy yogurt, lemon or lime wedges, and sour cream from cashews.
+You can top the curry with plain yogurt or sour cream, lemon juice, or lime juice.

-Add chopped onion and fry on medium heat for 5 minutes, stirring often.
+Add the chopped onion and fry it for 5 minutes.

-Now add turmeric powder, coriander powder, red pepper flakes, grated garlic, and grated ginger, and fry for one more minute, moving the spices around the pan.
+Add turmeric powder, coriander powder, red pepper flakes, grated garlic, and ginger, and keep frying for about a minute or until you smell the spices’ fragrant aroma.

 Variations